GilbertTam/taiwan-stock-dashboard/README.md

-# Quick API Backend
+# JP Electricity Price Dashboard

 ![](./docs/dashboard.png)

-This is Quick API Backend.
+This is a dashboard for visualizing predicted and raw electricity price.

 ## Requirements